I think we can agree that the overwhelming majority of coaches are struggling to get clients.

 And if you want to be crazily attractive to the opposite (or same) sex, then you can sit on a train reading this book, and you will look smart…..probably.

-A lot of the stories have been replicated on blogs and in other books so you may know a few, or a lot, it’s still well worth buying though.
+Many of the stories have been replicated on blogs and in other books, so you may know a few or a lot.
+It’s still well worth buying, though.

 If like me, you prefer shorter books that get straight to the point, then you will like this.